V-Spooler, for larger spools.

 The options are provided in separate 3MF downloads.

-Desk Mounting - Optional desk mounts, the holes for screws in the desk mounts are 6mm in diameter.
+Desk Mounting - There are now optional desk mounts, the holes for screws in the desk mounts are 6mm in diameter.
 You can remove objects called “brace front lower” and “brace rear lower” from the main print job if you want to use these.

-New Bambu & Extrudr Clamp & Spindle - Included by default.
+New Bambu & Extrudr Clamp & Spindle - Included by default from Beta 8.
 Fits all Bambu spools and Extrudr 1kg and 1.1kg spools.

 Original Bambu Clamp & Spindle - Fits most Bambu spools with the exception of a lot of newer ones.
 This is a better option for spools it fits, as there will be less play in the assembly.